gravitational/teleport/docs/2.5/quickstart-enterprise.md

 Note that "--user=joe" part can be omitted if `$USER` environment variable is "joe".

-Notice that `tsh` client always needs `--proxy` flag because all client connections in Teleport always must to go via an SSH proxy, sometimes called an "SSH bastion".
+Notice that `tsh` client always needs `--proxy` flag because all client connections in Teleport always must to go through an SSH proxy, sometimes called an "SSH bastion".

 !!! warning "Warning":
     For the purposes of this quickstart we are using the `--insecure` flag which allows